ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 * a wakeup implementation, with tests to ensure that the wakeup functions as expected.

 Note: `poll` functions often have a qualifier, like `poll_ready` or `poll_next`.

+## Futures-Aware Types
+[futures-aware-types]: #futures-aware-types

+Use futures-aware types, rather than types which will block the current thread.

+For example:
+- Use `futures::lock::Mutex` rather than `std::sync::Mutex`
+- Use `tokio::time::{sleep, timeout}` rather than `std::thread::sleep`

+Always qualify ambiguous names like `Mutex` and `sleep`, so that it is obvious when a call will block.

+If you are unable to use futures-aware types:
+- block the thread for as short a time as possible
+- document the correctness of each blocking call
+- consider re-designing the code to use `tower::Services`, or other futures-aware types

 ## Acquiring Buffer Slots or Mutexes
 [acquiring-buffer-slots-or-mutexes]: #acquiring-buffer-slots-or-mutexes